privacygmail cleanupemail security

 Risks of server-side processing:

-• Data breaches: Company gets hacked, your emails exposed
+• Data breaches: the company gets hacked and your emails are exposed

-• Employee access: Company staff can potentially access your emails
+• Employee access: staff can potentially read your emails

-• Retention indefinitely: No guarantee data is deleted
+• Indefinite retention: no guarantee your data is ever deleted

-You don't need to have secrets to deserve privacy.
+You don't have to have secrets to deserve privacy.

 Understanding Processing Architectures